 I think of sacred space as being very root chakra related.
 A sacred space feels like home.
 It feels safe to do your most vulnerable work and have your deepest breakthroughs there.
 It feels safe to put your worries, your fears, your joys, your disappointments, everything that you have and are on the altar there.

 The best part is, you don’t need anyone to hold this sacred space for you.
 You can hold it for yourself.

 What is it, exactly?
 It’s any space that you set aside as sacred or holy.
 It’s a place where you can meditate, do magic and ritual, and connect to your highest self.
 This might look like an altar, or it might not.
 If you are interested in creating your own sacred altar, check out this blog post.

 Your space is personal and unique to you.
-This blog post is all about creating sacred space in your home, but remember that you are sacred, too, and any space you hold for yourself can be sacred space.
-Divinity doesn’t have to be experiences just at your altar.
+This blog post is all about creating sacred space in your home, but remember that you are sacred, too, and any space you hold for yourself can be a sacred space.
+Divinity doesn’t have to be experienced just at your altar.

 With that being said, here are a few ideas for things you might like to include in your sacred space:

 Having your sacred space by a window can be a beautiful way to connect with nature even from the inside.
 See the sun, the stars, and feel the breeze right in your space.

 Connecting with the phases of the moon can help anchor you and connect you with nature.
 Having a moon calendar (and moon ritual cards) in your sacred space where you do rituals and other healing practices that you might base around moon cycles is ideal.

 Crystals can raise the frequency of your space and bring in specific energies you want to work with.
 The options are endless, but some crystals you might like to have in your sacred space are: